Actindo-AG/Documentation/PIM/Operation/03_MoveProducts.md

 1. Select the checkboxes of the products you want to delete.
   The editing toolbar is displayed above the product list.

-2. Click the [MOVE TO RECYCLE BIN] button in the toolbar.
+2. Click the [MOVE TO RECYCLE BIN] button in the editing toolbar.
   The button changes to [DELETING...].
 The *Product deleted* pop-up window is displayed, indicating the number of deleted products.

   ![Product deleted](../../Assets/Screenshots/PIM/Products/List/ProductDeleted.png "[Product deleted]")